 The Chevy Big Block is the stuff of legends.
-While it wasn’t produced as long as the small block, it all but dominated the ’60s.
-Let’s look at the 10 best.
+While it wasn’t produced as long as the small block Chevy, it all but dominated the ’60s.
+Let’s look at the 10 best big block Chevy engine units ever made!

 A quick note – we’re only counting those engines delivered by Chevrolet in passenger cars (that regular customers could order).
-So special builds and crate engines don’t count nor due engines that were taken over by the truck division and re-purposed as a workhorse.
-However, it should be mentioned that the Vortec 8100, based on the Big Block, produced 340 hp NET – over 400 hp GROSS (the way engines were measured in the ’60s) before it was discontinued in 2009.
+So special builds and crate engine packages don’t count nor due engines that were taken over by the truck division and re-purposed as a workhorse.
+However, it should be mentioned that the Vortec 8100, based on the Big Block engines, produced 340 hp NET – over 400 hp GROSS (the way engines were measured in the ’60s) before it was discontinued in 2009.
+Of course, custom units with aftermarket performance parts or racing focused engine parts have also been excluded.

 Oh, one more thing.
 We’re using Chevrolet’s published horsepower data.
 There’s plenty of discussion regarding whether engines were underrated and by how much and we didn’t want to take the focus off the engines themselves.
 If you’re interested in what they experts say, check out: